 As always in tree care, prune off crossing branches so they don't rub against each other, and prune off dead or diseased branches whenever you see them.

 You can propagate netleaf hackberry most easily via cuttings.
-Take these simple steps:
+Follow these simple steps:

 - Select a green, non-woody stem.
-Using sterilize scissors with alcohol, cut just below a node.
+Sterilize scissors with alcohol and cut just below a node.
 The cutting should contain two leaves and a node and be 4 to 6 inches long.